Molcas/OpenMolcas/doc/source/users.guide/programs/caspt2.rst

     FNOCaspt2
      0.4
+    RegFNOparameter
+     0.01
     DoMP2

-  The keyword :kword:`FNOC` has one compulsory argument (real number in ]0,1]) specifying the fraction of virtual orbitals (in each irrep) to be retained in the FNO-CASPT2 calculation.
+  The keyword :kword:`FNOC` has one compulsory argument: a real number in [-1,1] that if in ]0,1] specifies the fraction of virtual orbitals
+  (in each irrep) to be retained in the FNO-CASPT2 calculation; if in [-1,0[ is to be interpreted as an estimate of the percentage of correlation energy that we are willing to trade for the resulting speedup.
+  If the keyword :kword:`RegFNO` is included, the value specified (a real number) is used to regularize the calculation of the density matrix for the selection of the NOs, particularly useful for wavefunction models based on multiple active spaces.
-  The keyword :kword:`DoMP2` is optional and used to compute the (estimated) correction for the truncation error.
+  The keyword :kword:`DoMP2` is also optional and used to compute the (estimated) correction for the truncation error.

   .. xmldoc:: <KEYWORD MODULE="CASPT2" NAME="FNOCASPT2" APPEAR="Frozen natural orbital CASPT2" LEVEL="ADVANCED" KIND="REAL">
               %%Keyword: FNOC <advanced>